TSR: Trajectory-Search Rollouts for Multi-Turn RL of LLM Agents: Optimizing Rollouts with Trajectory Search

-where $M$ controls the per-turn branching factor.
-This step corresponds to expanding a node in the trajectory tree.

-\paragraph{Scoring Function.} We evaluate the desirability of taking action $a_t$ at prefix $\tau_{<t}$ with outcome $o_t$ from the environment using a \emph{scoring function}

-$S(\cdot)$ is task-dependent and may simply correspond to the turn-level reward.
-However, it may also incorporate heuristic signals, learned value estimates, or proxy feedback if immediate rewards are unavailable.
+\paragraph{Scoring Function.} We evaluate the desirability of taking action $a_t$ at prefix $\tau_{<t}$ with outcome $o_t$ from the environment using a \emph{scoring function} \( S(\tau_{<t}, a_t, o_t) \in \mathbb{R} \).
+In agentic environments, $S(\cdot)$ scores the outcome of an executed action, e.g., the state, observation, or task progress, rather than arbitrary partial text prefixes.
+When available, $S(\cdot)$ may simply correspond to the step-level environment reward.
+When immediate rewards are sparse or delayed, it may instead incorporate heuristic signals, learned value estimates, or state-based feedback from the simulation.
 This abstraction allows our framework to support: (1) \emph{reward-based scoring} in deterministic settings (e.g., logic puzzles such as Sokoban), (2) \emph{heuristic or risk-aware scoring} in stochastic environments (e.g., FrozenLake), and (3) \emph{progress-based or semantic scoring} in delayed-reward settings (e.g., WebShop).

-\paragraph{Trajectory Search Rollouts (TSR).} Given the candidate action set and scoring function, rollout generation proceeds by selecting actions according to a \emph{search strategy} $\mathcal{F}_{\phi}$ parameterized by search parameters $\phi$.
-Formally, we define:
+\paragraph{Trajectory Search Rollouts (TSR).} Given the candidate action set and scoring function, rollout generation selects actions according to a \emph{search strategy} $\mathcal{F}_{\phi}$ parameterized by search parameters $\phi$:

-where $u\in\mathcal{U}$ denotes a task instance with initial state $s_0$, and $\mathcal{F}_{\phi}$ selects and composes actions by optimizing trajectory prefixes under the scoring function $S$ over a finite horizon $K$.
-Here, the number of trajectories $L$ generated by TSR is a hyper-parameter, which we omit from the input parameters for notational simplicity.
-By repeatedly expanding candidate actions and selecting according to $S(\cdot)$, rollout generation corresponds to traversing a truncated tree.
-The collected trajectories are then used in each policy optimization step.
-Crucially, TSR modifies only the \emph{rollout generation process}, i.e., the policy objective and update rules remain unchanged.
+where $u\in\mathcal{U}$ denotes a task instance with initial state $s_0$ and $L$ denotes the number of generated trajectories.
+By repeatedly expanding candidate actions and selecting according to the search strategy $\mathcal{F}_{\phi}$, which reweights the rollout distribution toward trajectories with higher-scoring prefixes, rollout generation corresponds to traversing a truncated tree.
+Thus, TSR induces a search-guided rollout distribution $\mu_{\theta,\phi}(\tau \mid u; S)$.
+Because all candidate actions are proposed by the current policy $\pi_\theta$, the distribution remains policy-proximal (see \refapp{app:on_policy_analysis}).
+Crucially, TSR modifies only the \emph{rollout generation process}, i.e., the policy optimizer, objective, and update rules remain unchanged.